🎉 Introducing AIQ — the new platform from Five Blocks that shows you exactly what AI says about your brand. Discover AIQ →

 Quick answer

-Common-word brand names (Square, Apple, Target, Block, Anchor) face a structural disadvantage: the engines have to disambiguate every name query between the brand and the generic word usage.
+Common-word brand names (Square, Apple, Target, Block, Anchor) face a structural disadvantage: the engines have to disambiguate (tell apart) every name query between the brand and the generic word usage.
 The work runs at the entity layer.
-Strong Organization schema on the corporate site with distinctive anchors – founding year, headquarters, founder names, products, industry.
-SameAs links from Wikidata to every verified authoritative profile, building a dense identity graph.
+Strong Organization schema on the corporate site with distinctive anchors: founding year, headquarters, founder names, products, industry.
+SameAs links (identifiers that tell Google your profiles are the same entity) from Wikidata to every verified authoritative profile, building a dense identity graph.
 A dedicated and well-developed Wikipedia article where notability supports it, since Wikipedia is the strongest disambiguation signal the engines have.
 Authoritative third-party coverage that uses the brand name consistently in the brand-as-entity sense.
 Owned property URL structure that includes brand-clarifying paths.
-AIQ™ monitoring across the eight engines to catch disambiguation failures early – common-word brands frequently get conflated in AI responses with the generic word usage, and the corrections need to feed back into entity work.
+AIQ monitoring across the eight engines to catch disambiguation failures early, because common-word brands frequently get conflated in AI responses with the generic word usage, and the corrections need to feed back into entity work.

 Last reviewed: 19/05/2026